 Metal Pattern making

 The art and science of patternmaking goes back generations in the Fuller family.
 Patternmaking isn’t just about creating schematics or blueprints.
-Southshore creates the entire mold for whatever part is needed, which means if you need another one in the future, it’s as simple as pouring and machining the metal.
+Southshore creates the entire mold for whatever marine hardware is needed, which means if you need another one in the future, it’s as simple as pouring and machining the metal.

-A skilled patternmaker takes numerous factors into consideration – making sure every detail is attended to.
+A skilled patternmaker takes numerous ship hardware factors into consideration – making sure every detail is attended to.
 Will the metal pour into every crevice of the mold.
 Will each half of the mold be removeable?
 Does the pattern accommodate the shrinking that different metals experience as they cool?
 If any components need to be machined off after metal is removed from the mold – called the sand mold cast – are those sections clear and easily removed?

 Bob Fuller’s grandfather, Charles Fuller, ran a bronze foundry at the Panama Canal in the 1930’s, helping to keep that crucial waterway functioning.
 Bob’s father, Robert, apprenticed in Panama boatyards, learning his craft as a boatbuilder but also keeping his hand in patternmaking at the foundry.
 He fined tuned his craft formally in the 50s, and brought it to his own foundry in Massachusetts in 1961.
 Both were dedicated to the art and craft of patternmaking, and handed down those skills and techniques along with many time-tested patterns.
 Bob focuses on the woodworking stage of the process – most patterns are carved in wood first, and the molds are created around these facsimiles before the metal is poured.

 It’s a combination of woodworking, marine carpentry, metal working, handcraft and mathematically figuring out the most creative, efficient way of creating a mold that will make accurate, repeatable parts.